okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/test-integration/index.md

 1. Sign in to your Okta org as an administrator.
 2. From the Admin Console, navigate to the System Log (**Reports** > **System Log**).
 3. Review the log file or search for the event `security.risk.signal.consume`, which is logged when a Risk Provider sends a risk signal to Okta.
-4. With a risk action of `enforce_and_log`, and if a risk-based policy is set up, the third-party Risk Provider signal is used when calculating the authentication risk.
+4. With a risk action of `enforce_and_log`, and a risk-based policy setup, the third-party Risk Provider signal is used when calculating the authentication risk.
 This information is logged in the `user.session.start` event.